OpShin/opshin/ARCHITECTURE.md

 Every evaluated part of the python expression tree results in a statemonad of local variables.
 The exception are functions:

-The ABI for functions is that they are a lambda function with `n + 2` arguments:
+The ABI for functions is that they are a lambda function with `n + 1` arguments:
- - `f`: the function itself
  - the original `n` arguments of the function
  - `s`: the statemonad of the callee
+   - this may or may not include the defined function, as the name might be overwritten
+   - functions that need to be recursive should bind to themselves before being exposed to the python ABI

 They should return only one value, their return value.
 As a direct consequence, eopsin may only allow a pure subset of python (except for `print`).